DanteVFX/Octopus_Tool/README.md

 ![Config_Tool](https://github.com/user-attachments/assets/04437246-ebbc-447a-a825-e8029958d60f)

+The option at the beginning will be unable, to activate the option you need to vinculate the json created to the path.

+## Buttons Configuration
-### 2nd.
-Set Project:
+### Set Project:

-- This option allows you to select an existing JSON file that contains the project configuration.
+This button looks for a JSON file to retrieve the project paths.
-- Once selected, the tool will load all the necessary paths and settings to activate the project in Nuke.
+Verify that the JSON file connected to the UI is the project you want to work on, or you can modify another project if needed.
+In case you've moved the project to a different location, this button will update the paths inside the JSON file, as the current directory will now be where the project is set to work.

-### 3rd.
-Open Project:
+### Open Project:

-- Use this option to load an existing project based on its JSON configuration file.
-- This ensures that all relative paths and referenced files are correctly configured, making it easy to open previously created projects.
+   Available when a JSON file is connected.
+This button read the project directory path inside the JSON file and open the project path directly.

-### 4th.
-Verify Read Nodes:
+### Verify Read Nodes:

-- This option checks all the Read nodes in your Nuke script.
-- If any Read node references files located outside the project directory, they will be highlighted, and a message will indicate which nodes are pointing to external files.
+   Available when a JSON file is connected.
+This button will iterate over all Read nodes and check if their reference files are located outside the project directory.
+It will change the color of Read nodes that reference files outside the project.

-### 5th.
-Get External Files:
+### Get External Files:
+ Available when a JSON file is connected.

-- This feature allows you to automatically copy all external files (those outside the project folder) into the project folder structure.
+This button allows you to copy external files and move them to the project directory.
+By default, it will create a "footage" folder where the external files will be copied.
-- This way, all assets will be located inside the project, making it easier to manage and share the project.
+If the folder already exists, the files will be placed inside it.

-### 6th.
-Convert to Relative Path:
+### Convert to Relative Path:

-- This option converts all file paths in the project to relative paths based on the project directory.
-- It is useful to ensure that paths work correctly when moving the project between different computers or operating systems.
+Available when a JSON file is connected.

+Working with relative paths is essential when collaborating in a team.
+This feature converts the file paths of Read nodes into relative paths.

-### 7th.
-Package Project:
+### Package Project:
+ Available when a JSON file is connected.

-- The tool will package all project contents, including assets and scripts, into a `.zip` file ready to be shared or archived.
+The tool will package all project contents, including assets and scripts, into a `.zip` file ready to be shared or archived.
-- This option makes it easy to deliver the project to other teams or store a well-organized backup.
+This option makes it easy to deliver the project to other teams or store a well-organized backup.

 ---

-### Summary

-This tool simplifies project management in Nuke by automating many common tasks such as verifying paths, organizing files, and packaging the project.
-By following these steps, you can manage your projects efficiently and ensure that all paths and files are properly organized for future use.